The top of New Zealand’s South Island doesn’t attract the attention of further south, especially with international visitors.

 - Lombardi’s – Italian restaurant with outside seating on Trafalgar Square.
 The best pizza we had in Nelson (but there’s not much competition).

 - East Street Cafe – The only vegan restaurant in town.
 Our meals (fried rice and risotto) were disappointing, but some people love it here so maybe we just ordered wrong.
+We plan to give it another go.

 Cable Bay Cafe